swiftlang/swift/docs/LibraryEvolution.rst

 Frozen Enums
 ------------

-A library owner may opt out of this flexibility by marking a versioned enum as ``@frozen``.
-A "frozen" enum may not have any cases with less access than the enum itself, and may not add new cases in the future.
-This guarantees to clients that the enum cases are exhaustive.
-In particular:
+A library owner may opt out of this flexibility by marking an ABI-public enum as ``@frozen``.
+A "frozen" enum may not add new cases in the future, guaranteeing to clients that the current set of enum cases is exhaustive.
+In
+particular:

 - Adding new cases is not permitted.
 - Reordering existing cases is not permitted.
-- Removing a non-public case is not applicable.
 - Adding a raw type is still permitted.
 - Adding any other members is still permitted.
-- Removing any non-public, non-versioned members is still permitted.
+- Removing any non-ABI-public members is still permitted.
 - Adding a new protocol conformance is still permitted.
-- Removing conformances to non-public protocols is still permitted.
+- Removing conformances to non-ABI-public protocols is still permitted.

 .. note::